Contemplating today's Gospel

 Help us, o God our savior, because of the glory of your name; deliver us and pardon our sins for your name’s sake.

-»So, then, anyone who hears these words of mine and acts accordingly is like a wise man, who built his house on rock.
-The rain poured, the rivers flooded, and the wind blew and struck that house, but it did not collapse because it was built on rock.
-But anyone who hears these words of mine and does not act accordingly, is like a fool who built his house on sand.
-The rain poured, the rivers flooded, and the wind blew and struck that house; it collapsed, and what a terrible fall that was!».
+“Everyone who listens to these words of mine and acts on them will be like a wise man who built his house on rock.
+The rain fell, the floods came, and the winds blew and buffeted the house.
+But it did not collapse; it had been set solidly on rock.
+And everyone who listens to these words of mine but does not act on them will be like a fool who built his house on sand.
+The rain fell, the floods came, and the winds blew and buffeted the house.
+And it collapsed and was completely ruined.”

-«Not everyone who says to me: ‘Lord!
-Lord!’ will enter the kingdom of heaven»
+“Not everyone who says to me, ‘Lord, Lord,’ will enter the Kingdom of heaven”

-Today, Jesus' categorical claim strikes us: «Not everyone who says to me: ‘Lord!
-Lord!’ will enter the kingdom of heaven, but the one who does the will of my heavenly Father» (Mt 7:21).
-If nothing else, these words demand, in our condition as Christians, our responsibility while letting us feel the urge to bear witness to our faith.
+Fr.
+Joan Pere PULIDO i Gutiérrez (Sant Feliu de Llobregat, Spain)Today we are struck by Jesus' resolute statement: “Not everyone who says to me, ‘Lord, Lord,’ will enter the Kingdom of heaven, but only the one who does the will of my Father in heaven" (Mt 7:21).
+At the very least, this statement demands responsibility from us as Christians, while also urging us to bear good witness to our faith.